HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 ## Conclusion

-Compared with the [previous year's Almanac](../2020/compression), the trend towards using more text compression still continues, and especially Brotli has grown significantly compared to last year.
-The number of responses using text compression went up a little more than 2%, while at the same time the use of Brotli has increased by over 4%.
+Usage of HTTP compression is still growing, and especially Brotli has grow significantly compared to the [previous year's Almanac](../2020/compression).
+The number of HTTP responses using any text compression increased 2%, while Brotli increased over 4%.
 The Lighthouse scores, on the other hand, have dropped slightly due to unknown causes.
-The highest score category has dropped 2% from 2020, but is still 10% above the 2019 reading.
+The highest score category has dropped 2% compared to 2020, but is still 10% above the 2019 reading.

-The analysis on compression levels reveals that about 6% of content in Gzip format is compressed using more advanced compressors such as Zopfli, while a similar \'optimal parsing\' approach is used for 17% of content compressed with Brotli.
+The analysis on compression levels reveals that about 6% of Gzip-compressed content uses more advanced compressors such as Zopfli, while a similar \'optimal parsing\' approach is used for 17% of Brotli-compressed content.
 This indicates that when much slower but slightly more efficient methods are available, a significant amount of users will deploy these methods for their static content such as JavaScript.

-Text compression is widely used for the relevant formats, although there is still a significant percentage of HTTP responses that could benefit from additional compression.
-You can profit from taking a close look at the configuration of your server and set compression methods and levels to your need.
-A great impact for a more positive user experience could be made by carefully choosing defaults for the most popular HTTP servers.
+While compression usage has increased, there is still a significant percentage of HTTP responses that can be made faster by using compression or by improving the compression settings.
+You can benefit from taking a closer look at your own website's responses and your server configuration for the compression methods and their level.
+Tuning the default compression settings for the most popular HTTP servers could have a great impact for users.